 The purpose of DTT during ABA therapy is to focus on five main skill areas.
 By breaking down training into small components in a ladder-style process, the information is more easily taught and understood.
 These skills are repeated over time and translate into real-world abilities.
 Although there are many benefits to discrete trial training during ABA therapy, improvement in these five skill areas is the main goal.

 DTT involves five distinct steps to assist in the progression toward skill development.
 During each step of the process, the child is given simple and clear instructions.
 Since each of the discrete trial training steps is broken down into smaller bites of information and then provided with repeated instruction, it is easier for the child to understand.
 Due to the ladder-type nature of this therapy, mastering each skill is necessary, and the information builds toward the next goal.

 Those interested in pursuing discrete trial training as a part of applied behavioral analysis therapy can learn more by working with experienced professionals in the specialty of autism therapy.
-If you are located in Grand Rapids, MI, or the greater Western Michigan area, contact Applied Behavioral Science Institution for more information.
+If you are located in Grand Rapids, MI, or the greater Western Michigan area, contact or call (616-279-6414) the experts at The Applied Behavioral Science Institution for more information.

 Featured Image: Kentoh / Shutterstock

 Copyright © 2018 The Applied Behavioral Science Institution LLC - All Rights Reserved.